-Compare King Arthur's Gold prices across 50+ stores and find the best deal.
+King Arthur's Gold is free-to-play — free to download and play, with optional paid editions and DLC compared on this page.
 Developed by Transhuman Design.
 Published by Transhuman Design.
 Released on 11/5/2013.
 Available on PC, Linux.
 Genres: Action, Indie, Free To Play.
 Metacritic score: 81/100.

 Free-to-play medieval mayhem where team synergy and physics-based destruction matter more than your gear, but a thin playerbase and laggy hit registration will test your patience.